 When long-time Federal Reserve Chairman Alan Greenspan completed his final term in 2006, his face seemed destined for the Mount Rushmore of central bankers, should one ever be erected.
 But the stock market collapse of 2008 led to a similar collapse of his reputation and a rethinking of his legacy.
-While he faded into the background during economic recovery, ten years later, Greenspan has launched a new book examining capitalism in America today, and thus reigniting questions about his role in the financial crisis.
+While he faded into the background during economic recovery, ten years after the fact, Greenspan launched a new book examining capitalism in America today, and reignited questions about his role in the financial crisis.
 Was he a fraud who caused the collapse of the world financial system, or a genius who was simply powerless to prevent it?

-We look at three arguments for the position that the financial crisis should ruin Greenspan’s legacy, and three arguments that, in spite of the recession, his overall track record remains strong.
+We look at three arguments for the position that the financial crisis should have ruined Greenspan’s legacy, and three arguments that, in spite of the recession, his overall track record remains strong until today.

 The Case Against Greenspan